netzfisch/kamal/README.md

 * use http://127.0.0.1:3000/up (returns green + status code: 200-ok) for load
   balancer

-Start '% kamal init' and configure '% vim config/deploy.yml'.
+Start `% kamal init` and configure `% vim config/deploy.yml`.
 Ensure that

-* that '% cat.env' secrets are correct,
+* that `% cat.env` secrets are correct,
 * having the same ruby-version in Gemfile, docker-compose.yml, etc. and
 * database password is known.

 Further more ensure your ssh-settings allow you root-access to target server.

-Than align building architecrute (laptop) with runtime enviroment, maybe do '% bundle lock --add-platform aarch64-linux' and start building locally Docker container and pushing the remote server with '% kamal setup'.
+Than align building architecrute (laptop) with runtime enviroment, maybe do `% bundle lock --add-platform aarch64-linux` and start building locally Docker container.
+Better build on the remote, see config/deploy.yaml

+Push to the remote server with `% kamal setup` and `% kamal redeploy` for any changes. `kamal envify` updates the .env file.

-If things do not work as expected, go directly to the machine '% ssh root@213.128.146.47' and manage docker conatiner '% docker ps / stop ed2a0cd4e864 / rm ed2a0cd4e864'.
+If things do not work as expected, go directly to the machine `% ssh root@213.128.146.47` and manage docker conatiner `% docker ps / stop ed2a0cd4e864 / rm ed2a0cd4e864`.

----
-FIX:

-ActiveRecord::ConnectionNotEstablished: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or dire
-	Is the server running locally and accepting connections on that socket?

-Caused by:
-PG::ConnectionBad: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory
-	Is the server running locally and accepting connections on that socket?

-Tasks: TOP => db:prepare

 ---